EmanueleCoradin/GP-BayesianOptimization/README.md

 # GP-BayesianOptimization

-From-scratch implementation of Gaussian Process-based Bayesian Optimization with Matérn kernels.
-Fully typed and NumPy-based
+From-scratch implementation of Bayesian Optimization using Gaussian Processes with Matérn 5/2 kernels.